SelimChraibi/real-time-human-detection/README.md

 Its originality is the simplicity of the network it uses and of the training it requires.

-- An explanation of this method and of the the specific problem it is applied to in this project can be found in `Project Report.pdf`.
+- An explanation of this method and of the specific problem it is applied to in this project can be found in `Project Report.pdf`.

 - A demonstration of how the code shared in this repo can be used to create classification models capable of outputting localisation information can be found in the jupyter notebook `demo.ipynb`.